-- A Theory of Action contains the emotional core of v drives people to commit to your intended purp the why - Communicating your core beliefs is the most impor . thing you can do to inspire stakeholders to action. - · A Theory of Action makes your why, how, and w explicit by explaining your anticipated course of actions and outcomes
+- A Theory of Action contains the emotional core of what drives people to commit to your intended purpose: the why - Communicating your core beliefs is the most important thing you can do to inspire stakeholders to action. - A Theory of Action makes your why, how, and what explicit by explaining your anticipated course of actions and outcomes - A theory of action typically follows the following format: - IF we do "X", ("What") - THEN "Y" will happen: ("How" the what will work) - RESULTING IN "Z".... ("Why")

-AREA OF FOCUS OBSERVATION Race/Ethnicity
+AREA OF FOCUS